-Different Mine risk education activities, marking of Mine suspected area, possibility of getting an insight into mine situation throughout submission of SHA maps as well as using Civil Protection Directorate / CROMAC web portal had a positive effect on the prevention of mine incidents, but also required additional activities of informing the public and media of different mine action aspects.
+Different Mine risk education activities, marking of Mine suspected area, possibility of getting an insight into mine situation throughout submission of HA maps as well as using Civil Protection Directorate / CROMAC web portal had a positive effect on the prevention of mine incidents, but also required additional activities of informing the public and media of different mine action aspects.
 In addition to usual EORE methods CROMAC with its partners developed the Minefields.info application for Android and iOS smart phones, to further tackle and increase the availability of mine warning information towards the general public.
 The applications main purpose is to warn the user of a life-threatening danger caused by entering or approaching the vicinity of SHA.
 It works on a basis of distance and GPS tracking so if user gets closer to a suspected hazardous area the application will alert him immediately.
 The application also has "Call for Help" option and to report and take a photo of unknown potential ERW, along with a database of known ERW in the corresponding country, which further provides MRE available through smartphones.

-1. Explosive ordnance risk education (EORE) in 2020
+1. Explosive ordnance risk education (EORE) in 2021

-In 2020, in accordance with the Covid-19 measures, all EORE activities were coordinated within the Civil Protection Directorate (CPD) of the Ministry of Interior, and directly provided or with the support of the National educational center of Civil protection - which is an organizational sector within the CPD.
-In 2020, a total of 47 mine risk educations were held in 6 Counties and 22 cities and municipalities.
-The EORE activities covered a total of about 4,600 people, partly of preschool and school age, as well as the target population of the local inhabitants of municipalities and cities within the hazardous areas.
+In 2021, in accordance with the Covid-19 measures, all EORE activities were coordinated within the Civil Protection Directorate (CPD) of the Ministry of Interior, and directly provided or with the support of the National educational center of Civil protection - which is an organizational sector within the CPD.
+In 2021, a total of 89 mine risk educations were held in 5 Counties and 21 cities and municipalities.
+The EORE activities covered a total of about 4,165 people, mostly elementary school age, as well as the target population of the local inhabitants of municipalities and cities within the hazardous areas.
+Portion of the elementary school EORE was provided as a part of project activities in "Naturavita" project financed from the EU Cohesion fund, along with creation of specific children educational books, coloring books and brochures along with EORE leaflets including around 700 children in the project vicinity of the HA danger County.
 The trainings were conducted by the officers of the Civil Protection Directorate in cooperation with officials of the authorized police precincts.
-Unfortunately, as a consequence of Covid-19 pandemic EOREs were conducted in 2020 in a reduced volume and with a smaller number of people.
+Unfortunately, as a consequence of Covid-19 pandemic EOREs were conducted in 2021 in a reduced volume and with a smaller number of people.
 The number of activities related to the education about dangers of mines and UXO were done in cooperation with the Ministry of the Interior relevant police departments through the "Less arms, less tragedy" campaign.
 The cooperation was also achieved with city and municipal governments and other non-governmental organizations and associations.